pattyjula/Git-reference/docs/agpropy-updates.md

 ``conda config --add envs_dirs "C:\path to env folder you want to add\Python\envs"``

 Finally activate your virtual environment and ``import arcpy`` to confirm the library installed.

-##  Creating virtual environment
-Run the below command to create a virt env.

-`conda create --name pro python=3.9`

-After creating the virt env, in the above it's called `pro`, then you can activate it.

-`source activate pro`

-Finally conda or pip install additional libaries which will install dependencies.